Skip to main content

 Why Most Audit Final Reports End at the Wrong Place

-But then the final report becomes a packaging exercise.
-You drop the findings into a template, write an executive summary, and send it over.
-The deliverable answers "what's broken" and stops.
+Then the final report becomes a packaging exercise.
+Associates drop the findings into a template, the lead writes an executive summary, and the deliverable goes out.
+The report answers "what's broken" and stops.

 The client closes the report and faces an open question: what do we actually do about this?

-That open question is an opportunity.
-But not for you.
+That open question is an opportunity, but not for your firm.
 It's an invitation for whoever shows up next with a concrete plan.
+And when your lead consultant is already booked on the next discovery, nobody from your team is in the room with the answer.

 The delivery timeline makes it worse

-And slow delivery compounds the problem.
-When the gap between engagement kickoff and deliverable is long enough, clients start asking for status updates before you're ready.
+Slow delivery compounds the problem.
+When the gap between engagement kickoff and deliverable stretches into weeks, clients start asking for status updates before your team is ready.
 That's not just inconvenient.
 It erodes confidence.
-By the time the report lands, you're already on defense.
+By the time the report lands, your associates are on defense and your lead consultant is the only one who can recover the room.

 The revenue pattern this creates

 Without a roadmap, audit engagements are episodic.
-You close the audit, invoice it, and start looking for the next client.
-Revenue spikes at close and drops to zero until the next deal closes.
+The firm closes the audit, invoices it, and the lead consultant goes hunting for the next deal.
+Revenue spikes at close and drops to zero until the next engagement signs.

 A findings-only report is self-contained.
 The client can take it in-house, shop it to a competitor, or let it sit in a shared drive.
-There's no structural reason to come back to you.
+There's no structural reason to come back to your firm.

 What an Implementation Roadmap Section Actually Contains